josecmedinajr/Portfolio/README.md

 # Portfolio

-My Portfolio is my first homework where I will display my Professional Experience and qualifications.
-It will say a lot about me and show my potential to future employees.
+My Portfolio is my first homework assignment, where I will display my Professional Experience, qualifications and give a brief synopsis about myself.
+Future employers will gain great insight from my web page.